labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 Next by clicking "Save and Run", the tree is computed.
 Below is a screenshot of the tree obtained with those organisms.
-The user can navigate in the tree.
+The user can navigate within the tree.
-Next to each organism, the name of the cluster is displayed.
+Next to each organism, the name of the MICGC cluster is displayed.
 The user can click on the species cluster to get more information (in this example, the user selected the cluster `MICGC13`).
+Contaminated or incomplete genomes (not associated to MICGC clusters) are displayed in black in the tree.

 .. image:: img/genoclust-modif.png